wolenskyatwork/depression-assessment/README.md

 When to reuse components?

+Navigation was interesting in terms of how to handle back button, and if a user tried to just hit the results page.

 --ADD decision making process for which data came from the API -- When calls to the API are actualy made